 This acceptance creates a calmness that is hard to describe.
 These people don't carry the constant tension of trying to "stay young."
 Instead, they channel their energy into living well, connecting, contributing, and enjoying simple pleasures.

-What this taught me: Acceptance conserves energy.
+The takeaway: Acceptance conserves energy.
 Stress accelerates aging more than time does.

 6. They sleep deeply and protect rest like it's sacred